ciscoheat/simplest-sitegen/README.md

 Just make sure that the source file is in the correct directory as the output, i.e. `src/css/style.scss` should be linked as `/css/style.scss` in the template.

-## Multiple templates

-You can put a `template.html` in any subdirectory, and all html files in that directory and below will use that template instead of the top-level one.

-## Great, but I still want to use Markdown
+## Markdown

-All right, that's simple enough for it to be included.
+Markdown is simple enough for it to be included.
 This is the corresponding `.md` file for the index page in the example above:

 **src/index.md**
 ```